 Mapping of Trust Services Criteria to SOC 2 Type 2 Controls

-Below is a side-by-side look at each Trust Services Criterion, the control objective it supports, and a concrete control example you can adapt.
+Below is a side-by-side look at each Trust Services Category, the control objective it supports, and a concrete control example you can adapt.

 Consider this example:

-Pair that with timestamped logs from your Identity and Access Management (IAM) tool, and you’ve got a rock-solid audit trail.
+Pair that with timestamped logs from your Identity and Access Management (IAM) tool, and you have a clear audit trail.

 • User Access Recertification triggers quarterly reviews in your IAM system so only current employees retain privileges.